oroinc/documentation/crm/admin_guide/user_management/user_management_users_view_page.rst

 |

-For more information about activities, see the `Activities <../../user-guide/activities/activities-overview>`__ guide.
+For more information about activities, see the :ref:`Activities <user-guide-activities>` guide.

 Additional Information Section